masagrator/FLiNSGM/Othercide/Readme.md

 - Russian
 - Chinese

-Languages supported originally and not listed on eshop (Unity language value in decimal):
+Languages supported originally and not possible to choose in game (Unity language value in decimal):
 - Polish (27) // confirmed working